SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 ```
 #### Phrase 4:

 We considered including terms for primary and secondary education, but too many relevant hits were excluded, and we deem the delimitation unnecessary.
+The basic structure is increase + level of skills + reading and mathematics.
 ```Ceylon =
 TS=
 (